Bad Powers

 Super: Your opponent is only entitled to consolation under normal rules.

-PRODIGAL [O:JR:BL] MUST PAY TO PLAY CARDS Jack Reda (Bad Powers)
+PRODIGAL [O:Warp:BL] MUST PAY TO PLAY CARDS Jack Reda (Bad Powers)

-You have the power to pay.
+You have the weakness of payment.
 You cannot play a non-challenge card unless you first spend 1 Lucre.
 If you must play a card and you have no lucre, you may contract a debt with the bank, but you may not spend Lucre on anything until this debt is repaid.

 History: There is no such thing as charity in the minds of Prodigals, and they prefer to pay their way through their conflicts.